mcardenas389/Outlook-To-Google-Sheets/README.md

 Here you can change a few settings of the application.

 1. **Sheet ID** - this can be located within the URL of your Google Sheets spreadsheet.
 It is a long sequence of random alphanumeric characters.
-Just copy that and paste it here should you change your spreadsheet in the future.
+Just copy that and paste it here whenever you decide to change your spreadsheet.
 2. **Sheet Name** - this is the name of the sheet within your spreadsheet you want to store the information in.
-3. **Column** - this is where you'll start writing information.
+3. **Column** - this is the column where you'll start writing information.
 The information is always written on a single row.
+4. **Event Year** - this is where you input the year the event takes place.
+This will update the year that is added to the notes.

 **Quit**<br />
 This will close out the application.
 If you have neglected to upload your information, you will have to run the macro again on start-up.
 This application does not save the information you want to send to Google Sheets.